Strong Free Version Limits: 3-Routine Cap and the Best Alternative

 - Best Strong app alternative for progressive overload: Push/Pull.

-- Best for free, ad-free manual workout logging: Strong.
+- Best for free, straightforward manual workout logging: Strong.

 - Best for Apple ecosystem extras without mandatory checkout: Strong.